windicss/docs/features/analyzer.md

 ### It does not detect my files

-You will need to configure the `extract.include` options in `windi.config.js` instead of your framework's configurations file so it can be understood by the analyzer so as other integrations support.
+You will need to explicitly configure the `extract.include` option in `windi.config.js` instead of your framework's configuration file so it can be understood by the analyzer.
 For example:

 ```ts windi.config.js
 import { defineConfig } from 'windicss/helpers'